3 blocks in MacPherson Lane identified for Selective En bloc Redevelopment Scheme

 "The replacement flats are located near the MacPherson MRT Station (interchange station for Circle Line and Downtown Line) and Pan Island Expressway.
 There are shops and eateries nearby, such as the Circuit Road Food Centre and the MacPherson Market and Food Centre.
 Paya Lebar Square is a few minutes’ drive away.
 In addition, residents can enjoy recreational activities at the nearby MacPherson Community Club," the press release said.

-The SERS plan will also involve 27 sold shops and 2 eating houses at Blocks 81 to 83 MacPherson Lane.
+The SERS plan will also involve 27 sold shops and two eating houses at Blocks 81 to 83 MacPherson Lane.

 According to HDB, the owners of these commercial properties will be given compensation based on the market value of their units at the time of the SERS announcement.